Destinations Greece The Peloponnese

 Drive in from Athens, not the airport

 The Peloponnese is a driving holiday.
 Pick up a rental at Athens airport (ATH) on the way in; drive 2 hours south to Nafplio.
-Fly home from Kalamata (KLX) — direct European routes March–October on BA, easyJet, Ryanair, Wizz, Jet2 — saving the cross-country drive back.
+Fly home from Kalamata (KLX), with direct European routes March–October on BA, easyJet, Ryanair, Wizz and Jet2, saving the cross-country drive back.

 Sleep inside Monemvasia's Kastro

 The cliff-town empties at 6 p.m. when the daytrippers leave.
-The hotels inside the walls are the rare case where you pay for the experience of being there after dark, not for the room itself.
+The hotels inside the walls put you there after the day-trippers have gone.
 Worth one night if you can get it; otherwise stay at Kinsterna on the estate above.

 Mycenae at 8 a.m.